galvusdamor/panda3core/README.md

-panda3core
+PANDA3 Core
 ===============

-This contains the Core of the PANDA3 plannger
+This contains the Core of the PANDA3 planner